Home Page Spelling Clues Word Families More Families Some Rules More Rules Weird Words Grammar

 Theophilus Thistle, the successful thistle sifter, sifted three thousand thistles by the thick of his thumb.

 The following chart will give you examples of some of the most confusing aspects of English - words that are spelled exactly the same but are pronounced differently and have different meanings.
-These lessons have already touched on some of those pairs.
+The first lesson has already touched on many of those pairs.
 This chart will review those words and add some more.
-If I miss some pairs, send me an e-mail and I will add them to the chart.
-Stressed syllables or letters pronounced differently will be in red letters.
+Stressed syllables or letters pronounced differently will be in red.

 address (noun) = where you live ;